Eko Atlantic: Milestones

-On 21 February 2013, a dedication ceremony was held at the reclaimed land of Eko Atlantic, with Goodluck Jonathan, Bill Clinton, Babatunde Fashola, Bola Tinubu, Aminu Tambuwal, and Ibikunle Amosun attending.
+On 21 February 2013, a ceremony was held to mark the reclamation of land of Eko Atlantic, with Goodluck Jonathan, former U.S. president Bill Clinton, Babatunde Fashola, Bola Tinubu, Aminu Tambuwal, and Ibikunle Amosun attending.

 In March 2014, David Frame, managing director of South Energyx Nigeria Ltd., the firm responsible for the development, confirmed that "The first residential tower will open in 2016".

-By November 2020, a few buildings most notably Eko Pearl Towers have been completed with several more under construction and at planning stages.
-The city has become an active venue for popular afro-concerts and sports events like the Lagos City Marathon and Copa Lagos.
-Eko Atlantic City has also secured an EDGE certification from the International Finance Corporation (IFC), a member of the World Bank Group.
+By November 2020, a few buildings, most notably Eko Pearl Towers, had been completed, with several more under construction and at planning stages.
+The city had become an active venue for popular afro-concerts and sports events like the Lagos City Marathon and Copa Lagos.

+Eko Atlantic City has secured an EDGE certification from the International Finance Corporation (IFC), a member of the World Bank Group.

 Controversy

-The Eko Atlantic project has been criticized by local residents living nearby, saying that ongoing construction works have caused coastal erosion and ocean surges; as ocean water surges through living areas, flooding access roads and taking down electricity poles and forcing residents to relocate.
+The Eko Atlantic project has been criticized by residents living nearby, who say that ongoing construction works have caused coastal erosion and ocean surges.
+Ocean water surges through living areas, flooding access roads and taking down electricity poles and forcing residents to relocate.
 The Lagos State Government is also being criticized for failing to involve the people in the project.

-In August 2012, the Atlantic Ocean surged and overflowed its banks, sweeping 16 people into the Atlantic Ocean, killing several people and flooding Kuramo Beach, Victoria Island and other areas.
+In August 2012, the Atlantic Ocean surged and overflowed its banks, sweeping 16 people into the Atlantic Ocean, killing several, and flooding Kuramo Beach, Victoria Island and other areas.
 According to an environmental expert, "the ocean surge occurred as a result of the failure of the contractors handling the sandfilling activities of the proposed Atlantic Ocean City, to put in place measure that would reduce the effect of the surge on the environment".
-The Lagos State chapter of the People's Democratic Party issued an official statement, blaming the ACN (now APC) -led state government's sand filling for the ocean surge.
-The party called for a stop to the Eko Atlantic project and immediate compensation to the bereaved families.
+The Lagos State chapter of the People's Democratic Party issued an official statement, blaming the ACN (now APC)-led state government's sand filling for the ocean surge.
+The party called for a stop to the Eko Atlantic project and immediate compensation for the bereaved families.

+On 29 April 2024, demolition of Landmark beach began; to give way to the Lagos-Calabar Coastal Highway, Nigeria’s biggest public infrastructure project.
+Discussions around the ownership of the coast; Eko Atlantic and Landmark's claim to this contentious and premium waterfront.